Fixtures

 Manchester United play in Leigh Valley, somewhere between Manchester and Liverpool.
 There is decent public transport but largely buses and because it is not near a main transport hub a lot of fans come by car.
 You can choose seats in one of two stands (West – along the pitch or South – behind the goal).
 There’s no seating above the coaching staff etc, so West stand seating is spread towards the corners.
 There was a big group of loud home support in the West stand; South stand was quieter with a notable sprinkling of Spurs fans.
 Despite seeming to be a newish complex, there were massive queues for food/drink/loos.

 West Ham play in the Dagenham and Redbridge stadium.
 It’s an easy walk from the tube (Dagenham East on the District Line) and a proper old-school stadium with creaking turnstiles.
 Annoyingly you have to select your seats in advance, and the seating areas are divided up even within a stand so there are limits to where you can move.
-In my case this meant I ended up surrounded by loud West Ham fans (not my favourite place to be!).
-That said, I appreciated the intense atmosphere.
+There are however standing stands and in 2024/25 the Spurs away fans’ standing provided for one of the best away game atmospheres of the season, despite thunderstorms.
+Generally pretty intense – and worth a visit.

 Watching online